Capacitors & Condensers

 Whether this is intentional or emergent technology, the pattern of evidence suggests a significant gap in our understanding of pre-modern technological sophistication—and a clear case study in how technological paradigms can erase viable alternatives from collective memory.

 The above could reshape histories of technology, architecture, and cross-cultural knowledge transmission.
 It deserves serious interdisciplinary investigation: architectural forensics, materials analysis, archival research, and experimental replication.
-The buildings themselves may still hold the proof.
+The buildings themselves are still holding the proof.

 Similar Posts